Palmer-Group-DSM/CodeKatas/Katas/PotterKata.md

 **Any one book within the series has an individual price of $8.00 each.**

-If you buy more than one book at a time to create a set, you will get a percentage discount on the .
+If you buy more than one book at a time to create a set, you will get a percentage discount on the book.

 | Sale Description | Discount Value |
 | ---------------- | ----- |